sylvaticus/StrategicGames.jl/docs/src/using_other_languages.md

 # [Using StrategicGames.jl from other programming languages](@id using_other_languages)

-In this section we learn how to use `StrategicGames` in Python or R is almost as simple as to use a native library, with objects converted automatically between Julia and Python, and hence no specific package wrappers are needed.
-For Python we will show two separate "Julia from Python" interfaces, [PyJulia](https://github.com/JuliaPy/pyjulia) and [JuliaCall](https://github.com/cjdoris/PythonCall.jl) with the second one being the most recent one, while for R we will show the [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) R package (no relations with the homonymous Python package).
+In this section we provide two examples of using `StrategicGames` directly in Python or R (with automatic object conversion).
+Click `Details` for a more extended explanation of these examples.
+While I have no experience, the same approach can be used to access `StrategicGames` from languages with a binding to Julia like Matlab or Javascript.

 ## Use StrategicGames in Python